 Daniel Brendan Lynch

 Founder, LA Writing Group: Our goal is to provide a positive and constructive environment for scholars to share their work related to Los Angeles and Southern California.
-The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students from UCLA and USC as well as UCI, UCSB, UCSD, UCR, the University of Minnesota and the University of Paris.
 Scholars in any discipline and at any stage beyond their BA are welcome to join.
 We meet at the Huntington Library in San Marino.

 USC-UCLA Los Angeles History Conference: Plans are in the works for a joint USC-UCLA conference on Los Angeles history.
-The event is scheduled for October 2-3, 2015.
-Contact me for more information.
+The event is scheduled for October of 2015.

 "On the Edge of Empires, Republics and Identities: De la Guerra's Sword of the War and the California Native Cavalry," Empire and Liberty: The American West and the Civil War, Virginia Scharff, ed., University of California Press, forthcoming, 2015.